Break-Through-Tech/Swytch-1A-do-ai-job-risk-indices-agree/Challenge-Project-Overview.md

 ## 🏢 About swytch

 swytch is an early-stage career-development company working on data-driven tools that help people understand their skills and navigate career changes.
 Labor-market data is full of AI-risk scores that claim to say which jobs are exposed to AI.
-Before swytch relies on any such signal in career guidance, we want to know which ones deserve trust.
-That is what this project investigates.
+Before swytch relies on any such signal in career guidance, we want to know which ones to trust most.

 ---